briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

-    2. _(2)_ The owner demonstrates that the Historically Significant Property is either not habitable or otherwise not safe; or the Repair or Rehabilitation of the structure is not Economically Feasible and the property’s condition did not result from damage which has been purposefully caused to the property, or allowed to occur due to the neglect of the owner or previous owners with the likely intention of making the Repair or Rehabilitation of the structure not Economically Feasible.
-No permit to demolish will be permitted under this paragraph (a)(2) or (3) hereof unless the owner or owner’s representative obtains final approval from the Architectural Board of Review for the structure (s) which will replace the structure to be demolished.
+    2. _(2)_ The owner demonstrates that the Historically Significant Property is either not habitable or otherwise not safe; or the Repair or Rehabilitation of the structure is not Economically Feasible and the property's condition did not result from damage which has been purposefully caused to the property, or allowed to occur due to the neglect of the owner or previous owners with the likely intention of making the Repair or Rehabilitation of the structure not Economically Feasible.
+No permit to demolish will be permitted under this paragraph (a)(2) or (3) hereof unless the owner or owner's representative obtains final approval from the Architectural Board of Review for the structure (s) which will replace the structure to be demolished.